Tata Steel: Acquisitions

-Tayo Rolls in 2008, formerly Tata-Yodogawa Limited is a metal fabrication and processing company headquartered in Jamshedpur, India.
-It was founded in 1968 as a joint venture between Tata Steel and the Japan-based Yodogawa Steels.
-In 2008, Tayo Rolls became a Tata Steel Subsidiary.
-Tata Steel currently owns 55.24% of the Tayo Rolls.
+Tayo Rolls, formerly Tata-Yodogawa Limited, is a metal fabrication company based in Jamshedpur, India.
+Founded in 1968 as a joint venture between Tata Steel and Japan's Yodogawa Steels, it became a Tata Steel subsidiary in 2008.
+Tata Steel currently holds a 55.24% stake.

-Steel Engineering and Vinausteel in 2007: Tata Steel, through its wholly owned Singapore subsidiary, NatSteel Asia Pte Ltd, acquired a controlling stake in both rolling mill companies located in Vietnam: Structure Steel Engineering Pte Ltd (100% stake) and Vinausteel Ltd (70% stake).
-The enterprise value for the acquisition was $41 million.
-By this acquisition, Tata Steel obtained two rolling mills, a 250,000 tons per year bar/wire rod mill operated by SSE Steel Ltd. and a 180,000 tons per year reinforcing bar mill operated by Vinausteel Ltd.
+In 2007, Tata Steel's Singapore subsidiary, NatSteel Asia Pte Ltd, acquired controlling interests in two Vietnamese rolling mills for $41 million.
+This included 100% of Structure Steel Engineering Pte Ltd (SSE Steel) and 70% of Vinausteel Ltd. The deal added a 250,000-tonne capacity bar/wire rod mill and a 180,000-tonne reinforcing bar mill to Tata's operations.

-Bhushan Steel in 2018: Tata Steel acquired the company in 2017–18 when insolvency proceedings were initiated against the former company on 26 July 2017 under IBC.
-Tata Steel emerged as the highest bidder and took over the company through its wholly owned subsidiary, Bamnipal Steel Ltd. The company was renamed as Tata Steel BSL.
-Later in 2021 Tata Steel amalgamated Bamnipal Steel Ltd. and Tata Steel BSL thereby the latter became a direct subsidiary of Tata Steel (72.65%).
+Following insolvency proceedings initiated in July 2017, Tata Steel acquired Bhushan Steel through its subsidiary, Bamnipal Steel Ltd. The entity was renamed Tata Steel BSL.
+In 2021, Tata Steel amalgamated Bamnipal Steel and Tata Steel BSL, resulting in Tata Steel holding a 72.65% direct stake.

-Usha Martin (Steel division) in 2019: Tata Sponge Iron Limited, a subsidiary of Tata Steel Limited, acquired the steel business of Usha Martin Limited (UML) in 2019 for ₹4094 crore.
-The acquisition involved UML's 1.0 MnTPA specialty steel plant in Jamshedpur that makes alloy-based long products, a functional iron ore mine, a coal mine under development, and captive power plants.
+In 2019, Tata Sponge Iron Limited acquired the steel division of Usha Martin Limited (UML) for ₹4094 crore.
+The purchase included a 1.0 MnTPA specialty steel plant in Jamshedpur, an iron ore mine, a coal mine under development, and captive power plants.

-Nilachala Ispat Nigam Ltd. in 2022: Tata Steel, through its wholly owned subsidiary Tata Steel Long Products (TSLP), acquired a controlling stake in NINL.
-It outbid Jindal Steel and JSW Steel to acquire Odisha-based Neelachal Ispat Nigam Ltd. (NINL) for ₹12100 crore.
+In 2022, Tata Steel Long Products (TSLP) acquired a controlling stake in Odisha-based Neelachal Ispat Nigam Ltd. for ₹12100 crore after outbidding Jindal Steel and JSW Steel.

-On 25 February 2025, Tata Steel Limited acquired 788.5 crore shares of its Singapore-based subsidiary, T Steel Holdings Pte.
-Ltd., for $1,238 million (₹10,727 crore), thereby retaining full ownership of the subsidiary.
+On 25 February 2025, Tata Steel Limited invested $1,238 million (₹10,727 crore) to acquire 788.5 crore additional shares of its subsidiary, T Steel Holdings Pte.
+Ltd., maintaining its 100% ownership.

 Joint ventures

 In 2006, Tata Steel and Australia's BlueScope Steel launched Tata BlueScope Steel Ltd., a joint venture for the manufacturing of pre-engineered steel products.

 In 2014, Tata Steel launched Jamshedpur Continuous Annealing and Processing Company Pvt Ltd. (JCAPCPL), a joint venture with Nippon Steel to produce continuous annealed products intended for the automotive industry.
-The plant had a capacity of 600,000 tons and was set up with an investment of ₹2750 crore.
+The plant had a capacity of 600,000 tons, and was set up with an investment of ₹2750 crore.
 Tata Steel held 51% of the joint venture.